datttrian/codecademy/react-part-ii/jammming-prj/README.md

 Good luck!

-$$Update December 2020: We’ve noticed that some learners outside of the United States are unable to create a Spotify account.
+Update December 2020: We’ve noticed that some learners outside of the United States are unable to create a Spotify account.
 While we work on this issue, you may try other music APIs that support GET and POST request or skip the project for now.